To talk about agile project management, we should talk about Scrum framework.

 ... using detailed tasks and task estimations to generate projections?

-Traditional estimating and planning uses a bottom-up method, where all requirements must be fully defined, with tasks then created and estimated based on this fixed scope.
+Traditional estimating and planning uses a bottom-up method, where the scrum team should have all the requirements fully defined, with tasks then created and estimated based on this fixed scope.

 Some (final) thoughts